 Rennie: an important moment in EPCOR's modern history was Edmonton City Council's decision to incorporate Edmonton Power in 1995, transforming it from a city department to a business corporation wholly owned by the city.
 The decision was taken in the context of significant change in the province's electricity sector, which was restructured under the 1995 Electric Utilities Act, notably creating a competitive wholesale electricity market.
 This meant that EPCOR, which owned a large amount of generation capacity, had to shift from operating as a fully rate-regulated monopoly utility to a market environment where it had to compete for customers in the wholesale market.
 To survive in this environment, EPCOR needed to become more business-oriented and the mayor and council felt this would be more feasible as an independent business.
 Attracting management talent would be easier, and the utility could raise financial capital through its own debt placements at a time when municipal budgets were under pressure.
-The mayor at the time, Bill Smith, was a successful businessman, so he was supportive of making EPCOR an independent business executives to the board, beginning with Bob Phillips, a lawyer and former Husky executive, who was Chair from 1994 to 1999.
+The mayor at the time, Bill Smith, was a successful businessman, so he was supportive of making EPCOR an independent business entity, and he provided leadership on council.
+From the early years, council appointed experienced business executives to the board, beginning with Bob Phillips, a lawyer and former Husky executive, who was Chair from 1994 to 1999.
 So the late 1990s were a transformative period that helped to lay the foundation for EPCOR's subsequent growth.